jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: May 16, 2017

+**Today's Progress**: Cleaned up all my gists of code snippets and created a long one about formatting output in C#.

 ### Day 14: May 15, 2017

 **Today's Progress**: Practiced formatting strings and using conditional statements.
 Started reviewing loops.